Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

 100 Bothwell Street

-You also have the right to make a complaint at any time to the Information Commissioner’s Office (“ICO”), the UK supervisory authority for data protection issues about the way in which we process (or have processed) your personal data.
+You also have the right to make a complaint at any time to the Information Commissioner’s Office (“ICO”), the UK supervisory authority for data protection issues about the way in which we process (or have processed) your personal information.
 You can contact the ICO by writing to:

 Information Commissioner's Office